Contributing

 Things to Know Before Contributing

-CharLib is composed of three main components:
+CharLib is composed of two main components:

 The